-Unfortunately, we're not able to offer access to our subscribed eresources (ejournals, ebooks etc.) due to licensing restrictions, however, the following links will help you find quality academic material.
+Unfortunately, we're not able to offer access to our subscribed eresources (ejournals, ebooks etc.) due to licensing restrictions, however, the drop down options below will help you find quality academic material.

 Google Scholar indexes nearly all published academic material and open access articles, which are made freely available by the likes of academic publishers, research organisations, universities or professional societies.
 Open access articles are often uploaded to academic and subject repositories under Creative Commons licenses, which allows their use in non-commercial study and research.
 You can improve your Google Scholar search by refining it with advanced search options e.g. date range and title search etc.. use the three line menu bar option in the top left hand corner to access the advanced search.
 Then from your search results look for articles with PDF or HTML links on the right hand side to access the full text.